mvuorre/quarto-preprint/README.md

 quarto add template mvuorre/preprint
 ```

-To start a new project:
+Start a new Quarto project that uses `quarto-preprint`:

 ```bash
 quarto use template mvuorre/preprint